-Make a note of the below mentioned scenarios to know when you should not file a car insurance:
+Some of the cases when you should not file a car insurance claim are mentioned below:

 Follow the steps given below to raise a claim for your own car after a major accident: